miklevin/MikeLev.in/_posts/2023-05-05-the-time-i-learned-i-was-a-yankee-doodle-dandy.md

 Gadget (oh yeah, Inspector Gadget was based on Maxwell Smart) decided to shut me down big-time with what I've come to understand as a series of classic Machiavellian strategies such as discrediting you behind your back with lies, and trying to rig the game against you.

-I'd do things like schedule a vacation I didn't take just to demonstrate the timing of the things that were going to go wrong in my absence.
-Livingston routers don't have to be manually restarted after random outages.
-I wrote a script for him in Cisco's proprietary language to prove it, but alas, solutions didn't matter.
-The problems like that were the point.
-They were gatekeeper dependency-inducing.
+An example of how directly I could predict what was going to occur is this one time I scheduled a vacation that I didn't actually take just to demonstrate the timing of the things that were going to go wrong in my absence.
+Like clockwork, the website went down on the first day I was supposed to be away, and didn't come back up until a furious "I told you so" exchange with the new big-boss who stepped in on behalf of the board of directors as a result of my shenanigans.

+It's just a completely random outage by a Livingston router.
+Routers don't have to be manually restarted after random outages.
+If the fundamental fix can't be made, there's scripts for that.
+I wrote a script in the router's own proprietary language and offered it up to prove it after this event, but alas, solutions didn't actually matter.

+Solutions weren't the point.
+Problems were what Claw wanted; problems that hung over you all the time.
+Problems like that were the actual point.
+They induced fear and uncertainty.
+They created an artificial dependency on the gatekeeper&#151;quite literally using a router as the weapon.
+The symbolism was comically thick.

 Well, I finally woke up as to what was going on, and wow, did he get a rude awakening.
 A series of crystal clear "if this than that" that I conducted where